Annual Theme

 View Organization

-Rivers of Life: Chicago's South Side and Its Waterways in Words and Images explores and documents human interaction with the Calumet River system on Chicago’s South Side, focusing on issues of environmental justice and environmental racism.
-In conjunction with the DePaul Publishing Institute, Big Shoulders Books, and our course partner, Friends of the Chicago River, students in the course will begin work on a book of oral-history narratives and photographs that document the Calumet River system and its surrounding communities at this pivotal moment for the environment.
-Student-interviewer/editors will be tasked with helping community members tell their own stories in their own words, interviewing stakeholders and shaping the raw transcripts into narratives for this book.
-Additional layers of meaning will be brought to these narratives through documentary photography.
-In addition to photographing the people whose stories will appear in the book, student-photographers will be charged with documenting the waterways of the Calumet system, as well as the surrounding communities and industrial areas.
-The project aims to provide Friends of the Chicago River with a readily accessible narrative that allows activists and teachers to examine the human dimensions of an otherwise abstract issue.
+Rivers of Life: Chicago's South Side and Its Waterways in Words and Images explored and documented human interaction with the Calumet River system on Chicago’s South Side, focusing on issues of environmental justice and environmental racism.
+In conjunction with the DePaul Publishing Institute, Big Shoulders Books, and course partner Friends of the Chicago River, students in the course began working on a book of oral-history narratives and photographs that document the Calumet River system and its surrounding communities at this pivotal moment for the environment.
+Student-interviewer/editors were tasked with helping community members tell their own stories in their own words, interviewing stakeholders and shaping the raw transcripts into narratives for this book.
+Additional layers of meaning were brought to these narratives through documentary photography.
+In addition to photographing the people whose stories will appear in the book, student-photographers were charged with documenting the waterways of the Calumet system, as well as the surrounding communities and industrial areas.
+The project aimed to provide Friends of the Chicago River with a readily accessible narrative that allows activists and teachers to examine the human dimensions of an otherwise abstract issue.

 Team Sophia's Choice